m-clark/gammit/README.md

 ## Prediction

-There are a couple of ways to do prediction, and the main goal was to make it easy to use the `lme4` style to include random effects or not.
+There are a couple of ways to do prediction, and the main goal for gammit was to make it easy to use the
+<span class="pack" style="">lme4</span> style to include random effects
-`mgcv` already has this functionality as well, so this is mostly cosmetic.
-One benefit here is to provide standard errors for the prediction also.
+or not. <span class="pack" style="">mgcv</span> already has this functionality as well, so the functionality of
+<span class="func" style="">predict\_gamm</span> is mostly cosmetic.
+One
+benefit here is to provide standard errors for the prediction also.

 ``` r
 head(predict_gamm(ga_model))